 When people talk about coffee, espresso often comes up as something special.
 But what makes it different from other types of coffee?
-A shot of espresso is made with specific pressure, temperature, and timing - creating a concentrated drink that's central to coffee shops worldwide.
-Some coffee lovers say it's in a class of its own, while others see it as just another way to brew coffee.
-Let's look at what makes espresso unique, from how it's made to its place in coffee culture.
+A shot of espresso is made with specific pressure, temperature, and timing, creating a concentrated drink that's central to coffee shops worldwide.

 What's Special About Espresso?

-Many people think espresso and regular coffee are the same thing - just in different sizes.
+Many people think espresso and regular coffee are the same thing, just in different sizes.
 The truth is that espresso has its own unique brewing process that creates distinct flavors and textures.

 Basic Tools